 Last Updated on

-There are fourteen UNESCO World Heritage Sites in Poland as of 2017.
+Map of World Heritage Sites in Poland

 Poland UNESCO Sites